 Although there are plenty of newer filtration technologies available to brewers today, diatomaceous earth remains the constant go-to beer filtration aid for many breweries, large and small.
 As all brewers know, filtering beer is challenging, and using the wrong filter aid can potentially change the taste and look of your beer.
 Some benefits of filtering beer with diatomaceous earth include:

 - Diatomaceous earth is completely natural and a mechanical—not chemical—filtration method.

 - It has a high solids holding capacity, allowing for much longer filter cycles (and more solids to be removed) than what would be possible with other filtration methods.

 - You can use it to positively change the characteristics of your brew!
 It’s easy to adjust the filtration and flow, so you have yet another way to fill your beer with a unique personality.
 It leaves the artistry to you, not the limitations of your filtration method.

 Gas Barriers for Chips & Other Snacks

 Chips and other snack foods are a must-have at your barbecue and picnic.
 Minerals might also play a role in these summer snacks, too, by way of gas barriers that are widely used in packaging materials.
-Gas barriers prevent contact between the contents of a package and contaminates like gasses, odors, and pollution.
+Gas barriers prevent contact between the contents of a package and contaminants like gasses, odors, and pollution.
 Improving barrier properties is an important goal for manufacturers of films used for products such as foods, cosmetics, agricultural chemicals, and pharmaceuticals.
 Today we are going to look at the importance of gas barriers in food packaging.

-The most common chemicals and compounds targeted for keeping out of packaging are oxygen, carbon dioxide, water vapor, aromatic hydrocarbons, residue, odor, flavors, smoke, environmental contaminates and more.
+The most common chemicals and compounds targeted for keeping out of packaging are oxygen, carbon dioxide, water vapor, aromatic hydrocarbons, residue, odor, flavors, smoke, environmental contaminants and more.
 Gas barriers are intended to maintain the quality of the product, including: